Close

 Lexie Hearing App screenshot

-You can use the telecoil setting when you’re in a public place fitted with an induction loop, which is a technology that helps people with hearing loss access sound from a speaker system, according to the Hearing Loss Association of America (HLAA).3 By switching to the telecoil preset, you’ll activate the Lumen telecoil, which is a wire in the hearing aid that receives signals from the facility’s loop system, bypassing background noise and enabling it to stream sound from speakers directly to your hearing aids.
+You can use the telecoil setting when you’re in a public place fitted with an induction loop, which is a technology that helps people with hearing loss access sound from a speaker system, according to the [3] Hearing Loss Association of America.
+Are You Hearing Everything You Could?
+Found on the internet at https://www.hearingloss.org/wp-content/uploads/HLAA_HAT_and_Telecoil.pdf By switching to the telecoil preset, you’ll activate the Lumen telecoil, a wire in the hearing aid that receives signals from the facility’s loop system, bypassing background noise and enabling it to stream sound from the speakers directly to your hearing aids.
 Many public facilities, such as theaters, museums, and places of worship, have induction loops that transmit sound to telecoils.

 The Lumen is the only Lexie model equipped with a telecoil.
 For more information on telecoils and other types of hearing aid technology, read our hearing aids buyer’s guide.

 The last setting, called Companion Mic, works with the Lexie Companion Mic, which can be purchased for $129 through the app or on the Lexie Hearing website.
-A companion microphone is a wireless device that connects to your hearing aids via Bluetooth.
-It’s held by or clipped onto the person you want to hear speaking.
-The Companion Mic can be helpful in meetings, places with distracting background noise, or simply to hear someone better from a distance.
+A companion microphone is a wireless device that connects to your hearing aids via Bluetooth and can be held, clipped onto, or placed in front of the person you want to hear speaking.
+The Companion Mic can be helpful in meetings, lecture halls, or other large gatherings where background noise can get in the way of hearing clearly.

 While the Lumen doesn’t come with extras like Bluetooth streaming or rechargeable batteries, it does offer a nice range of features for people who don’t need a device that can be programmed for challenging listening needs.

-For example, if you consistently need high or low sound frequencies to be amplified more than the standard Lumen settings allow, you may want a self-fitting device such as the B1 or B2.
-These models allow you to make fine-tuning adjustments to their listening settings, whereas the Lumen only lets you select from the standard settings.
+For example, if you consistently need high or low sound frequencies to be amplified more than the standard Lumen settings allow, you may want a self-fitting device such as the B1 or B2 Plus.
+These models allow you to make fine-tuning adjustments to their listening settings, while the Lumen only lets you select from the standard settings.

 How to change settings on the Lumen

-You can change the Lumen’s volume and listening settings using buttons on the hearing aid or the Lexie Hearing app.
+You can change the Lumen’s volume and listening settings using buttons on the hearing aid or through the Lexie Hearing app.
 It’s worth noting that this is the only Lexie model with buttons on the hearing aids for making settings adjustments.
-While you can change the volume by using buttons on the B1 and B2, all settings adjustments have to be made through the app.
+While you can change the volume by using buttons on the B1 and B2 Plus, all settings adjustments have to be made through the app.

 When our Reviews Team tested the Lumen we found the buttons stiff and hard to push, as well as quite small.
 While wearing the hearing aids, it was easier to change the volume and settings by holding the hearing aid with one hand and pressing the button with the other hand.
 The quickest way to make changes was simply to use the app.